Menu

 Guidelines

-If your specific genre isn't listed as a category, you may submit to the one closest resembling it.
-For example, Fantasy, Western, and Adventure could fall under Action & Sci-Fi.
-Or Crime and Mystery scripts could be submitted to Thriller.
+If your specific genre isn't listed as a category, you may submit to the one closest to it.
+For example, Fantasy, Western, or Adventure could fall under Action & Sci-Fi.
+Or Crime and Mystery scripts could be submitted to Thriller

 TV Hour & Half-hour - pilot scripts in the 30-60 page range (appx.).
-All genres of TV accepted, including animation, sketch show, off-the-wall genre hybrids ... anything goes.
+All genres of TV accepted, including animation, off-the-wall genre hybrids ...

-• For both Screenplay and TV, the script must not be under an option or shopping agreement at the time of entry (if it happens after, that's absolutely fine!).
+• For both Screenplay and TV, the script must not be under an option or shopping agreement at the time of entry (if it happens after, you're still eligible).

 • The same script cannot compete in multiple categories.
 Genre hybrids (i.e. an Action/Comedy) can be whatever category the writer chooses.